- The number of people living past 100 years of age is increasing.

 Researchers at the University of Washington recently published a study in the journal Demographic Research, which shows a likely rise in human longevity by the end of this century.

-While the number of people who live past the age of 100 has grown to half a million worldwide over the last several years, there are a few who are living to be 110 or even older.
+While the number of people who live past the age of 100 has grown to half a million worldwide over the past several years, there are a few who are living to be 110 or even older.
 Those who have passed the 110-year mark are referred to as supercentenarians.

 Jeanne Calment of France is the oldest